skolchin/gbr/README.md

 1. Detect board pararameters (edges, board size):

-  1. Run HoughLinesP lines detection which would return multiple line segments
+  * Run HoughLinesP lines detection which would return multiple line segments

-  2.2.
-Remove lines which are too close to image borders
+  * Remove lines which are too close to image borders

-  2.3.
-Find board edges (minimum/maximum X and Y of line segments)
+  * Find board edges (minimum/maximum X and Y of line segments)

-  2.4.
-Run HoughLines which would return all lines (it returns line orientation but not line origin)
+  * HoughLines which would return all lines (it returns line orientation but not line origin)

-  2.5.
-Find horizontal and vertical lines and remove lines too close to each other
+  * Find horizontal and vertical lines and remove lines too close to each other

-  2.6.
-Assume a board size as number of horizontal/vertical lines most close to predefind board sizes
+  * Assume a board size as number of horizontal/vertical lines most close to predefind board sizes

 3. Find stones (black and white):